Srini-20/Lecture0/README.md

-# Lecture0
+# My First Python Code

-This is a practice for lecture 0
+This is my first time using Python, and the programs I've written here are the ones I learned in my first EV class.